Recycling Reflections for Perfect Photon Capture: Discussion

 \section{Discussion}

 The two-pass method significantly enhances photon capture over single-pass approaches by leveraging reflected pulses.
 Unlike single-pass methods, our two-pass method achieves perfect transfer for arbitrary pulses when \(\frac{\kappa_{\max}}{\max_t b_{in}(t)} \geq 2\ln 2 \) in the noiseless regime, and eliminates the \(e^{-O(\gamma/\kappa_{\max})}\) factor in capture efficiency in the noisy regime.
 Compared to prior single-pass techniques, our approach offers higher fidelity in realistic noisy conditions, providing potential improvements to quantum repeaters and memory nodes in quantum networks.

-There are many possible setups (refer to FIG. \ref{fig:setups}) to redirect the reflection back to the cavity in an orthogonal mode, including (a) optical circulator (b) optical insulator, (c) Michelson-like setup, and depending on the setup one can even just (d) utilize the reflection to extract the remaining excitation from the source.
+Current systems, both in optical and microwave regimes, are capable of shaping and capturing traveling photonic packets of timescales much shorter than the cavity intrinsic decays~\cite{Axline_2018,Yan_2022,Ritter_2012}.
+By applying our scheme, the reflection loss can be further reduced.
+There are many possible setups (refer to FIG. \ref{fig:setups}) to redirect the reflection back to the cavity in an orthogonal mode, including (a) optical circulator, (b) Michelson-like setup, and depending on the setup one can even just (c) utilize the reflection to extract the remaining excitation from the source.
 By reversing the process, our method can also be used to release arbitrarily shaped pulses, enhancing its utility for quantum pulse shaping.
+For quantum state transfer, our scheme can thus reduce both residual and reflection loss.
 Future work could explore thermal noise, non-linearity, alternative initial cavity state, designs for experimental implementations and multimode extensions.